Huayna Picchu or Machu Picchu Mountain? Which is better?

 How high is Machu Picchu citadel?

-Machu Picchu citadel lies at an altitude of 2430 metres or 7972 feet.
-It is located above the Urubamba River and town of Machu Picchu Pueblo, formerly known as Aguas Calientes.
-The town lies at 2040 metres or 6700 feet.
+Machu Picchu citadel lies at an altitude of 2430 meters or 7972 feet.
+It is located above the Urubamba River and the town of Machu Picchu Pueblo, formerly known as Aguas Calientes.
+The town lies at 2040 meters or 6700 feet.

 *Note there is also a luxury hotel in the town called “Inkaterra Machu Picchu Pueblo” which some people refer to as “Machu Picchu Pueblo” for short.

-So Machu Picchu citadel or ruins are perched on top of a hill which rises 390 metres or 1272 feet above the river.
+So Machu Picchu citadel or ruins are perched on top of a hill that rises 390 meters or 1272 feet above the river.
 This hill has two peaks rising out of it, one called Huayna Picchu and one known as Machu Picchu Mountain.
 The ruins of Machulie between the two peaks.